Palestine

-Israel has constructed large settlements in the occupied West Bank and East Jerusalem since 1967, which currently house more than 670,000 Israeli settlers, which are illegal under international law.
-Hamas launched October 7 attacks against Israel citing Israel's blockade of Gaza, Israeli occupation, and violence against Palestinians.
-In response Israel launched a military campaign in Gaza, which has caused large-scale loss of life, mass population displacement, a humanitarian crisis, and an ongoing famine in the Gaza Strip.
-Israel has committed genocide against the Palestinian people during its ongoing invasion and bombing of the Gaza Strip.
+The Gaza Strip has long been subject to Israeli military occupation and an illegal blockade.
+Israel has also constructed large settlements in the occupied West Bank and East Jerusalem since 1967, which currently house more than 737,000 Israeli settlers, which are illegal under international law.
+Following the October 7 attacks by Hamas in Israel in 2023 which killed 1195 people, Israel launched a large-scale military operation in Gaza that has killed over 72,000 Palestinians, caused mass population displacement, a humanitarian crisis, and a famine in the Gaza Strip; these acts have been recognised as constituting genocide against the Palestinian people by a growing scholarly consensus.

-Palestine is permanent non-member observer state at the UN and is recognized as a sovereign state by 157 of the UN's 193 member states.
+Palestine is a permanent non-member observer state at the United Nations (UN) and is recognized as a sovereign state by 157 of the UN's 193 member states.
 The questions of Palestine's borders, legal and diplomatic status of Jerusalem, and the right of return of Palestinian refugees remain unsolved.
 Some of the other challenges to Palestine include restrictions on movement, ineffective government and Israeli settlements and settler violence, as well as an overall poor security situation.
 Despite these challenges, the country maintains an emerging economy and sees frequent tourism.
 Arabic is the official language of the country.
 While the majority of Palestinians practice Islam, Christianity also has a presence.
 Palestine is also a member of several international organizations, including the Arab League and the Organization of Islamic Cooperation, UNESCO, and a delegation of parliamentarians sit at the Parliamentary Assembly of the Council of Europe.

 Etymology

 The term "Palestine" (in Latin, Palæstina) comes via ancient Greek from a Semitic toponym for the general area dating back to the late second millennium BCE, a reflex of which is also to be found in the Biblical ethnonym Philistines.
 The term "Palestine" has been used to refer to the area at the southeast corner of the Mediterranean Sea beside Syria.
-In the 5th century BCE, in his work The Histories, Herodotus used the term to describe a "district of Syria, called Palaistine" in which Phoenicians interacted with other maritime peoples.
+In the 5th century BCE, Herodotus, in his work The Histories, used the term to describe a "district of Syria, called Palaistínē" (Συρίη ἡ Παλαιστίνη καλεομένη), in which Phoenicians interacted with other maritime peoples.

 Currently, the terms "Palestine", "State of Palestine", and "occupied Palestinian territory (oPt or OPT)" are interchangeable depending on context.
 Specifically, the term "occupied Palestinian territory" refers as a whole to the geographical area of the Palestinian territory occupied by Israel since 1967.
 Palestine can, depending on contexts, be referred to as a country or a state, and its authorities can generally be identified as the Government of Palestine.